ralphjsmit/filament/docs/12-components/02-form.md

 - The form can load and save the model's relationship data automatically.
 For example, you have an Edit Post form, with a [Repeater](fields/repeater#integrating-with-an-eloquent-relationship) which manages comments associated with that post.
 Filament will automatically load the comments for that post when you call `$this->form->fill([...])`, and save them back to the relationship when you call `$this->form->getState()`.
 - Validation rules like `exists()` and `unique()` can automatically retrieve the database table name from the model.

 It is advised to always pass the model to the form when there is one.
-As explained, it unlocks many new powers of the Filament Form Builder.
+As explained, it unlocks many new powers of Filament's form system.

 To pass the model to the form, use the `$form->model()` method: